 Summary:

-Lesson 42 establishes groundwork for Upanishadic Meditation, it's true role and purpose.
-We also correct 3 common false notions regarding Meditation: It is NOT meant for Liberation.
-Not meant for gaining Knowledge.
-Not meant for mystical/extraordinary experiences.
+Lesson 42 introduces Vedantic Meditation (Dhyana-Yoga).
+Meditation is (a) NOT meant for Liberation. (b) Not meant for gaining Knowledge. (c) Not meant for mystical/extraordinary experiences.
+And 6 means of knowledge.

 Source: Bhagavad Gita, Chapter 6 INTRODUCTION.